pbissonho/fast.cli/README.md

 - Custom commands
 - Standard line commands (Some commands already included in the CLI)
     - install (Add a package to the project dependencies)
-    - unistall (Remove a package to the project dependencies)

 ## Template generator example